 Prior to joining the firm, Dahni was an associate in the Atlanta, Georgia office of an international law firm where she focused her practice on representing debtors and creditors in corporate and municipal restructurings, and other bankruptcy-related matters.

 While attending law school, Dahni served as an intern in the Federal Public Defender’s Office in Nashville, Tennessee and as an intern in the United States Attorney’s Office in Asheville, North Carolina.
 She was also Managing Editor of the Vanderbilt Journal of Entertainment and Technology Law.

-Dahni was recognized in 2020 as one of the "Best Lawyers: Ones to Watch" for Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law by The Best Lawyers in America®.
+Dahni was recognized in 2021 and 2022 as one of the "Best Lawyers: Ones to Watch" for Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law by The Best Lawyers in America®.

 Insights View All

 Vanderbilt University Law School J.D.
 (2014) John W. Wade Merit Scholarship